Understanding the Running Gait Cycle

 I’ve received a number of emails in the last few months, from runners, coaches and therapists asking if I can further elaborate on some of the technical gait analysis terminology used to describe different aspects of running form.

-If you’re like me, and have a geeky interest in all things running technique related, you’ll appreciate how important it is for us to all be speaking using common terms.
+If you’re anything like me and you have a geeky interest in all things running technique related, you’ll appreciate how important it is for us to all be speaking using common terms.

 Grab yourself a coffee and have a watch 🙂